10 Stages of Grief & Strategies for Healing

 Stage 4: Physical Illness

-Diseases or illnesses that affect the physical body are referred to as physical ailments, and they are frequently characterized by symptoms such as organ dysfunction, fatigue, and pain.
+Diseases or illnesses that affect the body are referred to as physical ailments and are frequently characterized by symptoms such as organ dysfunction, fatigue, and pain.
 Here are a few actual cases of persons exhibiting bodily signs of distress:

-Cardiovascular illness, which can impact a middle-aged man’s everyday activities and quality of life, is characterized by chest pain, dyspnea, and frequent exhaustion.
+Cardiovascular illness, which can impact a middle-aged man’s everyday activities and quality of life, is characterised by chest pain, dyspnea, and frequent exhaustion.

 A young lady may experience severe headaches, light sensitivity, and nausea due to persistent migraines, which may cause her to miss work or school frequently.

-Chronic joint pain and stiffness associated with arthritis can significantly impede an older adult’s mobility and ability to perform everyday tasks independently.
+Chronic joint pain and stiffness associated with arthritis can significantly impair an older adult’s mobility and independence in everyday tasks.

 the Low Key Signs That Reveal a Person’s True Character, Circle of Control vs. Circle of Influence, Stages of Grie